- Lecture Time/Location

 - Attending Exams

 - The midterm exam is given in regular hours of the class.
 The final exam will be during the final exam period.
-Tentative exam dates are given in the course schedule, and there will be usually reminders about them.
+Tentative exam dates are given in the course schedule.
 Makeup exams will be given only for valid and verifiable extenuating circumstances (e.g., a major medical situation).
-It is the student’s responsibility to contact the instructor at least 3 days ahead of the exam date and arrange to take a makeup exam at an alternate date/time.
+It is the student’s responsibility to contact the instructor at least a week ahead of the exam date and arrange to take a makeup exam at an alternate date/time.
+If an absence in exam is expected due to religious observance, the student is responsible to notify the instructor at least 30 days before the exam date.
+Otherwise, their request may not be granted.
 Makeup exams are not guaranteed and will be generally harder than the regular exams.

 - Academic Integrity

-For all assignments and papers, you must submit your own work, except where collaboration is explicitly permitted or required.
-Also, you must properly cite any resources from which you borrow ideas and clearly distinguish them from your contributions.
+For all assignments, you must submit your own work, except where collaboration is explicitly permitted or required.
+Providing your solutions to others or copying even parts of a solution is considered plagiarism.
+In projects/papers, you must properly cite any resources from which you borrow ideas and clearly distinguish them from your contributions.

 - Use of Electronic Devices